Applies To: SQL Server 2016

-SQL Server Data Quality Services (DQS) is a new feature in SQL Server 2012 that contains the following two components: Data Quality Server and Data Quality Client.
+SQL Server Data Quality Services (DQS) contains the following two components: Data Quality Server and Data Quality Client.

-Apart from the above two DQS components, there is a DQS Cleansing component in Integration Services that performs data cleansing within the Integration Services packaging process, and is automatically installed when you install Integration Services.
+Use the DQS Cleansing Transformation in Integration Services that performs data cleansing within the Integration Services packaging process, and is automatically installed when you install Integration Services.
 For information about installing Integration Services, see Install Integration Services.

 DQS installation is a three-part process:

 Pre-Installation Tasks: Verify system requirements before you install DQS.